Claims & Territory¶

 Show a mini-map of nearby claims. |

-Claiming and unclaiming need the Claim Land / Unclaim Land permissions — officer-level by default (see Roles & Permissions).
+Claiming and unclaiming need the Claim Land / Unclaim Land permissions - Trusted-level by default (see Roles & Permissions).

 Rules and limits¶